-Getting people to get their work done in the time and manner needed is a daily challenge for supervisors.
-With so much on your plate, you don’t have the time to check up on the status of their projects; you need them to be interested in the work and own it through to the end.
+Getting people to get their work done efficiently is a daily challenge for supervisors.
+With so much on your plate, you don’t have the time to check up on the status of their projects, so you need them to be interested in the work and own it to the end.

 Fortunately, the answer doesn’t involve your head popping off to get their attention.
 Influencing others can happen through the consistent use of one important foundational element: feelings.

 Football season kicks off early in my household.
 Early August, when many families are still relaxing in vacation mode, we’re trying on pads, buying cleats, and figuring out practice schedules.

 By late September, we’re well in the swing of things, and our 8th-grade team is usually showing significant improvement.

 One game last summer took place in the 95-degree heat that we don’t typically see in Michigan that time of year.
 The energy and stamina the boys showed on the field was inspiring.
 I wondered, “Why do they do it?”
 You couldn’t pay me to put on pads and a helmet and run around in the scorching sun for over 2 hours!